 If you’re looking for just a really good calf stretch because they feel extremely tight, below you will find your traditional static gastrocnemius and soleus stretches.
 When it comes to warming up before an athletic event, we only recommend static stretching after activity versus before activity.
 However, when it comes to increasing ankle mobility static stretching is extremely important.
 The more time we spend at end range the better!

 The following are some examples of our favorite static stretches.
 The first one in particular not only stretches the gastrocnemius because the knee is straight, but it also hits the plantar fascia that runs underneath our foot due to the position of the big toe in extension.

 Dynamic 3D Calf Stretch

-This is my personal go-to dynamic stretch before any type of running, jumping, or agility exercises.
+This is my personal go-to dynamic stretch before any type of running, jumping, or agility exercise.
 Due to the muscle fiber architecture of the gastrocnemius, certain muscle fibers will get stretched when you add in angles to your calf stretch versus just moving in a linear fashion.
-Some say that letting the arch collapse on a 3 way stretch is bad, although we’d argue that we are hitting other parts of the muscle and it doesn’t seem to influence gains in ankle dorisflexion (Johanson, Baer, Hovermale and Phouthavong, 2008).
+Some say that letting the arch collapse on a 3-way stretch is bad, although we’d argue that we are hitting other parts of the muscle and it doesn’t seem to influence gains in ankle dorsiflexion (Johanson, Baer, Hovermale and Phouthavong, 2008).
 Less is more, you don’t need to be aggressive with this or feel a really intense stretch, just think of it as warming up your calf.
 I will combine this with heel raises before or after as well to help warm-up the calf and unlock ankle mobility!